WARREN, NJ - The shooter and two victims of a six-hour standoff with police Sunday have been identified.

-The victim was subsequently identified as Frederick Errickson, Jr. 55, of Pershing Avenue in Middlesex.
+The victim was subsequently identified as Frederick Errickson, Jr. age 55, of Pershing Avenue, Middlesex.

-SWAT subsequently made entry into the residence, and, once it was ascertained that Reno was no longer inside, SWAT members collapsed the perimeter.
+SWAT subsequently made entry into the residence, and, once it was ascertained that Reno was no longer inside of same, SWAT members collapsed the perimeter.
 In the process of doing so, Reno was discovered lying in a drainage ditch in a dense wooded area to the rear of the dwelling with a self-inflicted fatal gunshot wound to the head.
-Lying next to his body, officers located the assault rifle with two high-capacity magazines.
+Lying next to his body officers located the assault rifle with two high-capacity magazines.

 The Somerset County Prosecutor’s Office Crime Scene Investigation Unit as well as the Major Crime Unit responded to the scene once it was rendered secure by SWAT.

 Authorities believe that Reno may have had a history of mental health issues, and efforts to confirm same are under way.

 None of the first responding officers who took Reno’s fire were physically hit or injured.
 However, they were transported to a local hospital for stress related symptoms and continue to receive appropriate treatment.